dev-xero/caesar-cipher/README.md

 ## Using

-Say, we decide to encrypt the word "password" forward by eight shifts, we just simply supply the word and the shift number:
+Say, we decide to encrypt the word "password" forward by eight shifts, we simply just pass the word and the shift number as arguments:
 ```go
 .\bin\caesar-cipher -e password 8
 ```

+### Result

 -  Original: `p` `a` `s` `s` `w` `o` `r` `d`
 - Shifted (by 8): `x` `i` `a` `a` `e` `w` `z` `l`

-The `-e` flag exports the encrypted word in a text file stored in a directory called "exported".
+The `-e` flag writes the result to a text file which is stored in a directory called "exported".